temporalio/temporal-learning/docs/tutorials/java/build-an-email-drip-campaign/index.md

 Since this implementation uses Spring Boot, the Java and YAML sources cannot share the string constant.
 Both the Workflows and Activities packages must be specified separately under `packages:`.

-For a Spring-integrated Worker to run your Workflows and Activities, you must use the `@WorkflowImpl(workers = "send-email-worker")` and `@ActivityImpl(workers = "send-email-worker")` decorations in your Workflow and Activity implementation classes.
+For a Spring-integrated Worker to run your Workflows and Activities, you must use the `@WorkflowImpl(workers = "send-email-worker")` and `@ActivityImpl(workers = "send-email-worker")` annotations in your Workflow and Activity implementation classes.

-Now that you've written the logic to execute the Workflow and Activity Definitions, build the gateway and your subscriber endpoints.
+Now that you've written the logic to execute the Workflow and Activity Definitions, try to build the gateway.

-## Build the API server
+## Build the API server to handle subscription requests

-This tutorial uses the Spring Boot web framework to build a web server.
-The server is the entry point for initiating Workflow Execution and communicating with the subscribe, get-details, and unsubscribe routes.
+This tutorial uses the Spring Boot web framework to build a web server that acts as the entry point for initiating Workflow Execution and communicating with the `subscribe`, `get-details`, and `unsubscribe` routes.
-It handles HTTP requests and performs the appropriate operations with the Workflow.
+The web server will handle HTTP requests and perform the appropriate operations with the Workflow.

-Create `Controller.java` in Subscriptions.
+Create `Controller.java` in `src/main/java/subscription` to develop your SpringBoot endpoints.

-Add the necessary headers:
+First, register the Temporal Client method to run before the first request to this instance of the application.
+A Temporal Client enables you to communicate with the Temporal Cluster.
+Communication with a Temporal Cluster includes, but isn't limited to, the following:

+- Starting Workflow Executions
+- Sending Queries to Workflow Executions
+- Getting the results of a Workflow Execution

+Add the following code to import your libraries and connect to the Temporal Server:

 <!--SNIPSTART email-drip-campaign-java-send-email-constroller-for-services-headers-->
 [src/main/java/subscription/Controller.java](https://github.com/temporalio/email-drip-campaign-project-java/blob/main/src/main/java/subscription/Controller.java)